Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 - Draw 1 x ![Location](/img/drawn-to-evil/location-icon.png) Location card.
 - Give the location a name.
 - This may be a lair or where something the Evil wants resides.
-It can even be its own entity trying to stop the players.
+It can even be its own entity trying to stop the <small>INVESTIGATORS</small>.

 > Optional Extras
 >